psfrolov/psfrolov.github.io/app/_posts/2015-04-10-resource-management-with-explicit-template-specializations.md

 tags: [C++, Generic Programming, Windows API]
 ---

-Here’s my article from the [April 2015 issue of Overload journal] [url-overload].
+<span class="drop-letter">H</span><span>ere’s</span> my article from the [April
+2015 issue of Overload journal][url-overload].
 It presents a simple, easy-to-use, generic RAII wrapper based on an interesting static polymorphism technique which I introduced in the [previous post][url-previous-post].

 ## [Resource Management with Explicit Template Specializations][url-overload-article]